 Introduction – Abe Kōbō’s Dictionary • 1.
 Transforming Science: Metamorphosis in Abe’s Life and Work • 2.
 Abe’s Essays and Some Historical Distinctions Between Literature and Science • 3.
 Whirring, Clicking Poetry: Inter Ice Age 4 • 4.
 The Dialogue of Styles, the Dance of Fiction, and The Face of Another • 5.
 The Hope of Technology and the Technology of Hope in The Woman in the Dunes • 6.
 The Parody, Perversity, and Cacophony of Secret Rendezvous • 7.
 A Technology of Silence: The Ark Sakura and the Nuclear Threat

-Edited by Christopher Bolton, Istvan Csicsery-Ronay, Jr., and Tatsumi Takayuki (University of Minnesota Press, 2007).
+Edited by Christopher Bolton, Istvan Csicsery-Ronay, Jr., and Tatsumi Takayuki (University of Minnesota Press, 2007)

-Robot Ghosts and Wired Dreams is an introduction to Japanese science fiction--a collection of complementary essays by North American, European, and Japanese critics who treat the successive periods in the development of the genre, as well as examples in different media--starting with the irregular detective fiction of the 1930s and moving through canonical anime films of the 1990s, the advent of digital fiction, and the video game / film crossover Final Fantasy.
+Robot Ghosts and Wired Dreams is an introduction to Japanese science fiction—a collection of complementary essays by North American, European, and Japanese critics who treat the successive periods in the development of the genre, as well as examples in different media—starting with the irregular detective fiction of the 1930s and moving through canonical anime films of the 1990s, the advent of digital fiction, and the video game / film crossover Final Fantasy.
 The chapters also exhibit a range of critical approaches, providing an overview not only of the genre, but also of the field that studies it.
-The essays are also connected by some common theoretical issues and arguments, particularly the relationship and the boundaries between technology and identity—whether it is personal or bodily identity, group or gender identity, or national identity.
+The essays are connected by some common theoretical issues and arguments, particularly the relationship and the boundaries between technology and identity—whether it is personal or bodily identity, group or gender identity, or national identity.

-Ed.
-Frenchy Lunning (University of Minnesota Press, 2006-)
+Edited by Frenchy Lunning (University of Minnesota Press, 2006–2015)